rppicomidi/EZ_USB_MIDI_HOST/README.md

 for the different hardware configurations.

 ## Software
-There are 3 Arduino examples and 2 C/C++ code examples in folders named `arduino` and `C-Code`, respectively.
+There are 2 Arduino examples and 2 C/C++ code examples in folders named `arduino` and `C-Code`, respectively.
 The examples in folders named `EZ_USB_MIDI_HOST_example` use the native USB host hardware.
 The examples in `EZ_USB_MIDI_HOST_PIO_example` use the PIO for the USB host hardware.
-These programs all support a single USB device either directly connected to the USB host port or connected to the host port through a hub.
-The program in the the `arduino/EZ_USB_MIDI_HOST_hub_example` folder uses the native USB host hardware and supports up to 4 (by default) devices connected by a hub.
+These programs all support USB MIDI devices either directly connected to the USB host port or connected to the host port up to 4 devices through a hub.
 All programs do the same thing.
-- play a 5 note sequence on MIDI cable 0
+- play a 5 note sequence  (B-flat to D by half step) on all the highest number virtual MIDI cable on all connected MIDI devices.
+If your MIDI device has Mackie Control transport button LEDs, this will light all 5 transport buttons in sequence.
 - print out every MIDI message it receives on cable 0.

-Note that the `arduino/EZ_USB_MIDI_HOST_hub_example` show the difficulty of using Arduino MIDI library MIDI IN read callbacks: the callbacks use C-style function pointers and do not provide user data.
-This forces applications that need to process data differently depending on which device and virtual cable sent it to write unique functions for each device and virtual cable.
-For this reason, the hub example is not replicated among the hardware types and the C/C++ examples.
+The numbers in brackets are the connected MIDI device number and the virtual cable number.

 ### C/C++ Examples
 To build the rp2040 C/C++ examples, install the pico-sdk and all required libraries in your build environment.